 Alzheimer’s is a strange condition that not only affects the patients, but also their family and friends.
 In most of the cases, different people show different signs, and with time, the symptoms progress to a state where the diagnosed individual needs help with daily tasks.
-This makes it extremely important to plan for their care soon after diagnosis.
+This makes it extremely important to plan for their care soon after diagnosis especially when it comes to issues such as senior home health care.
 Preparation makes you and your loved ones more equipped to face the reality.
 Let us take a look at the best care options for patients who are suffering from Alzheimer’s.

 Caring at home: